dll-ncai/eeg_pre-diagnostic_screening/README.md

-# PRE-DIAGNOSTIC SCREENING OF ABNORMAL EEG
+# Pre-Diagnostic Screening of Abnormal EEG

 The NMT Scalp EEG Dataset: An Open-Source Annotated Dataset of Healthy and Pathological EEG Recordings for Predictive Modeling